 The Company uses derivative instruments to manage interest rate risk, facilitate asset/liability strategies and manage other exposures, and it may continue to do so in the future.
-The principal instruments that the Company has used to date are T-Note and Eurodollar futures contracts, but the Company may enter into other derivatives in the future.
+The principal instruments that the Company has used to date are Treasury Note ("T-Note") and Eurodollar futures contracts, but the Company may enter into other derivatives in the future.

 The Company has elected not to treat any of its derivative financial instruments as hedges in order to align the accounting treatment of its derivative instruments with the treatment of its portfolio assets under the fair value option election.
 FASB ASC Topic 815, Derivatives and Hedging, requires that all derivative instruments be carried at fair value.
-Changes in fair value are recorded in earnings for each period.
+Changes in fair value are recorded in the consolidated statements of operations for each period.